routmj7/LGM-VIP-2021/TASK_1_Image_to_Pencil_Sketch_with_Python/README.md

-Markup : 1 I have done this project as task 1 for the data analysis internship from letsgrowmore
+I have done this project as task 1 for the data analysis internship from letsgrowmore

 Task 4:Image to Pencil Sketch with Python